 When it comes to surviving the plane ride, the best piece of advice I ever got about travelling with kids is just to ACCEPT the fact that you’re travelling with kids!
 So plan ahead and bring as many things that you can think of to keep your baby occupied and comfortable.
 If you have to resort to “old ways” to get your child to settle down, then do so.
 Just know that as soon as you land, it’s back to their normal routine!

-- If you are interested in more information about infant and child sleep tips or you are looking for a solution for your infant or child’s sleep struggles, you can contact Chelsea LePage, Certified Sleep Sense™ Consultant:
+If you are interested in more information about infant and child sleep tips, contact Chelsea LePage, Certified Sleep Sense™ Consultant:

 Chelsea@snugasabugsleeping.com www.snugasabugsleeping.com or +1.604.657.1050

 If you have any questions for Chelsea, our sleep consultant, please post them below and they could be answered in my upcoming interview with her <3